Zeit für Erkundungen mit esplora

 Built between 50BC and 50AD, the Dvmus is the only urban dwelling of its kind on the Maltese Islands.
 The other Roman domestic buildings, such as the rural farmsteads of San Pawl Milqi and Ta’ Kaċċatura or the Villa Marittima at Ramla Bay, do not exhibit the same richness of interior decoration and level of sophistication in architecture.

-This February, the Domvs Romana is celebrating the 140th anniversary of the site’s accidental discovery when workers planting trees for Howard Garden came across some of the mosaics and Islamic burials in 1881.
+This Februar, the Domvs Romana is celebrating the 140th anniversary of the site’s accidental discovery when workers planting trees for Howard Garden came across some of the mosaics and Islamic burials in 1881.
 The milestone is sandwiched between two other anniversaries.
 One in 2020 marking the 100th anniversary of the commencement of excavations overseen by Sir Themistocles Zammit, at the rear and front of the current site entrance with its 1920 portico.
 And another to be celebrated next year, commemorating the construction of the museum building itself 140 years ago.
 Originally built to protect the mosaics and serve as a repository for all the Roman antiquities of the Island, the Domvs was the first museum erected on Malta.

 Antonio Annetto Caruana, the librarian of the Bibliotheca and curator of the archaeological collection housed in it, was immediately entrusted with clearing the peristyle and nearby mosaics from under a metre and a half or more of soil when the site was first discovered.